zubans/symfony_books/README.md

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/)
 2. Run `docker-compose build --pull --no-cache` to build fresh images
 3. Run `docker-compose up` (the logs will be displayed in the current shell)
-4. In the project folder run `docker exec -it symfony-php //bin/sh -c "php bin/console doctrine:database:create"`
+4. Run `docker-compose down --remove-orphans` to stop the Docker containers.
 ## Features

 * Production, development and CI ready